-- On Friday, May 22, CIM’s facilities were treated with a proactive disinfectant that prevents the spread of 99.99% of germs and viruses on treated surfaces for up to six months.
+- On May 22 and again on November 25, 2020, CIM’s facilities were treated with a proactive disinfectant that prevents the spread of 99.99% of germs and viruses on treated surfaces for up to six months.
 CIM hired JAN-PRO to apply the EnviroShield system, which offers medical-grade disinfection.
 Learn more about this process.
 This treatment will be repeated on the recommended schedule, and, if necessary, will also be used reactively in the case of a positive diagnosis within the CIM community.

 - Disposable, healthcare-grade hydrogen peroxide wipes are available at every piano (these wipes are safe for keyboards).

 - Several new permanent hand sanitizer dispensers have been installed throughout the building, and extra surface disinfectant and hand sanitizer continue to be available.

 - CIM has industry-standard HVAC filtration and ventilation systems.
 The air in all spaces is replaced between 10 and 13 times per hour, and all air in the building is replaced twice in every 24-hour period.